Stocks savaged, bars deserted, prisons in uproar as coronavirus spreads

-ROME (Reuters) - Deserted bars, reeling share dealers and rioting prisoners made clear on Monday how the global coronavirus epidemic was extending its reach into all aspects of social and economic life.
+ROME (Reuters) - Deserted bars, reeling financial markets and rioting prisoners made clear on Monday how the global coronavirus epidemic was extending its reach into all aspects of social and economic life.

-Major European stock markets dived more than 7%, and U.S. and Japanese indexes over 5% after Saudi Arabia launched an oil price war with Russia that sent investors already spooked by the coronavirus outbreak running for the exits.
+Major European stock markets dived more than 7%, Japanese indexes fell over 5% and U.S. markets sank over 7% after Saudi Arabia launched an oil price war with Russia that sent investors already spooked by the coronavirus outbreak running for the exits.
+[MKTS/GLOB] [.N]

-In Italy, where infections and deaths are still soaring even as they slow in China, the origin of the epidemic, much of the industrial north around Milan was coming to terms with a quarantine regime affecting 16 million people.
+In Italy, where infections and deaths are still soaring even as they slow in China, the origin of the epidemic, much of the industrial north around Milan was coming to terms with a quarantine affecting 16 million people.

 Deaths in Milan’s Lombardy region - where cinemas, theaters and museums are closed, sporting events suspended and restaurant hours restricted - jumped 25% in a day to 333, while the national death toll soared by 97 to 463, the highest in the world after China.

-Well over 9,000 people have become infected in Italy in little over two weeks, out of a global total of more than 110,000.
+Over 9,000 people have become infected in Italy in little over two weeks, out of a global total of more than 110,000.
 Some 3,900 people have died across the world, the vast majority in mainland China.

 “Now that the virus has a foothold in so many countries, the threat of a pandemic has become very real,” World Health Organization Director-General Tedros Adhanom Ghebreyesus told a news conference.

-But he welcomed Italy’s tough medicine, noting that just four countries - China, South Korea, Italy and Iran - accounted for 93% of cases worldwide.
+But he welcomed Italy’s tough measures, noting that just four countries - China, South Korea, Italy and Iran - accounted for 93% of cases worldwide.

 “It would be the first pandemic that could be controlled,” Tedros added.
 “The bottom line is we are not at the mercy of the virus.”

-In the United States, which has reported 566 cases including 22 deaths, the administration scrambled on Monday to assure Americans it was responding to the outbreak as stock markets plunged and top health officials urged some people to avoid cruise ships, air travel and big public gatherings.
+In the United States, which has reported 566 cases and 22 deaths, the administration scrambled on Monday to assure Americans it was responding to the outbreak as stock markets plunged and top health officials urged some people to avoid cruise ships, air travel and big public gatherings.
+Florida went a step further and asked all travelers returning from any overseas trip to quarantine themselves for 14 days.

-President Donald Trump, who has repeatedly played down the threat posed by the flu-like virus, was planning to meet with Treasury Secretary Steven Mnuchin and other members of his economic team to weigh possible action, an administration official told Reuters.
+U.S. President Donald Trump, who has repeatedly played down the threat posed by the flu-like virus, was planning to meet with Treasury Secretary Steven Mnuchin and other members of his economic team to weigh possible action, an administration official told Reuters.
 Paid sick leave is among policy steps being considered, the official said on condition of anonymity.

 A source also said top Wall Street executives had been invited to the White House on Wednesday for talks on the coronavirus.

 Around the world, flights have been canceled, communities and cruise liners isolated, and concerts and trade fairs postponed.
 Even the Tokyo Summer Olympics are in doubt.
-But while some countries, such as China and Italy, have turned to drastic measures to try to delay the spread of the virus, others remain in a “containment” phase, where individual cases can still be tracked.
+While some countries, such as China and Italy, have turned to drastic measures to try to delay the spread of the virus, others remain in a “containment” phase, where individual cases can still be tracked.

 Britain, with five deaths from almost 300 confirmed cases, said it would remain in that phase for now, allowing major gatherings and sporting events to continue, while making extensive preparations to move to the “delay phase”.

-In neighboring Ireland, acting prime minister Leo Varadkar said a $3 billion euro ($3.4 billion) coronavirus package had been agreed.
+In neighboring Ireland, acting Prime Minister Leo Varadkar said a $3 billion euro ($3.4 billion) coronavirus package had been agreed.

 Funds set aside for a potential sudden rupture in trade ties with Britain, which has left the European Union, were to be diverted to coronavirus mitigation.

-Perhaps just as dramatically, Varadkar announced the cancellation of all parades planned for the national St Patrick’s Day festival on March 17, including one in Dublin that draws more than 500,000 people from all over the world.
+Perhaps just as dramatically, Varadkar announced cancellation of all parades planned for the national St. Patrick’s Day festival on March 17, including one in Dublin that draws more than 500,000 people from all over the world.

 In Spain, schools were closed in the town of Labastida near Vitoria in the Basque country after nearly 150 cases of coronavirus were identified nearby out of around 1,000 nationwide.

-Prime Minister Pedro Sanchez an emergency economic plan had been prepared.
+Prime Minister Pedro Sanchez said an emergency economic plan had been prepared.

 In the Gulf region, where most cases stem from travel from Iran, the emphasis has been on border control.
 Saudi Arabia said it would fine people who did not disclose health information and travel details at entry up to $133,000.